 Disagreements Feel Heavier

 When you’re engaged, every disagreement can feel more weighted.
 You’ve agreed to spend the rest of your lives together, so any friction that arises in a relationship can feel like a cause for panic.
-You want to make sure you’re “compatible not only with their personality, but finances, negotiation about decorating a house, and dealing with each others families,” Michaels says, so it’s normal to be feeling some pressure.
+You want to make sure you’re “compatible not only with their personality, but finances, negotiation about decorating a house, and dealing with each others families,” Michael says, so it’s normal to be feeling some pressure.
 Try to stay calm and remember that every relationship, even marriages, will have some disagreements and require compromise.
+You’re doing fine.

 Society Treats You Differently